apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Configuring a multi agent flow
 ------------------------------

-To setup a multi-tier flow, you need to have an avro sink of first hop pointing to avro source of the next hop.
+To setup a multi-tier flow, you need to have an avro/thrift sink of first hop pointing to avro/thrift source of the next hop.
 This will result in the first Flume agent forwarding events to the next Flume agent.
 For example, if you are periodically sending files (1 file per event) using avro client to a local Flume agent, then this local agent can forward it to another agent that has the mounted for storage.